Nursing home report calls for extra funding for Fair Deal scheme

 Asked about the possibility of increased exchequer funding for the sector, Minister for Health Stephen Donnelly said he would “most certainly” advocate for a greater budget at cabinet.

-He said that while an implementation group was due to examine the costs of putting the report’s recommendations in place, that once it goes to the Cabinet, “it will be going with a request for my Cabinet colleagues for additional funding”.
+He said that while an implementation group was due to examine the costs of putting the report’s recommendations in place, that once it goes to cabinet, “yes it will be going with a request to my cabinet colleagues for additional funding”.

-Tadhg Daly, the chief executive of industry lobby group Nursing Homes Ireland, defended private operators’ transparency.

 ”The issue around the contribution in terms of fair deal was highlighted by the C&AG, who stated it was the HSE where it was difficult to get a sense of budgets in their own units,” he said.